SunnyMaxwell/wisecow/myREADME.md

 2) We can automate complete process by adding all manual steps we are doing above in workflow file like

-    * External TLS Certificate (Key and Certificate Data store in Azure KeyVault)
+    * Make use of External TLS Certificate (Key and Certificate Data store in Azure KeyVault)
+    * Fetch the TLS secret data from Azure Keyvault (Create a Azure Key Vault Secret Resource to fetch the data and use for TLS Secure Communication)
-    * SetUp Ingress Controller (Connet the runner directly to kubernetes, with all required tools)
+    * SetUp Ingress Controller (Connet the github action runner directly to kubernetes, with all required tools like kubectl)
     * Apply Ingress.yaml (Run Kubectl apply -f command directly using run task)
-    * Fetch the TLS secret data from Azure Keyvault (Create a Azure Key Vault Secret Resource to fetch the data and use for TLS Secure Communication)
+    * If No Cloud Provider is availble, create a runner and setup minikube on top it to host the application